What are the types of AML?

 The WHO classification system divides AML into several broad groups by the type of abnormal myeloid cell and if:

 - There are genetic changes in the cells.

-- The leukemia developed from a blood disorder.
+- The leukaemia developed from a blood disorder.

-- The leukemia developed after chemotherapy and radiotherapy.
+- The leukaemia developed after chemotherapy and radiotherapy.